 Myth 1: Early potty training causes constipation, withholding, toileting refusal and psychological damage

 Fact: It is the way a child is potty trained that counts, not how soon you start.
-Using a gentle approach which works at your child’s own pace does not cause these problems.
+Using a gentle approach that works at your child’s own pace does not cause these problems.
 There is no proven link in the research between constipation, withholding and toileting refusal and early potty training.
 Instead, earlier potty training is shown to reduce the risk of constipation, stool holding and toileting refusal (Blum 2003).

 Research shows that starting to learn potty skills even as early as birth has many benefits (Kaerts 2013, Rogers 2002).
 When done gently and in response to a childs natural instincts, infants can be potty trained by 12 months with no reported side effects and can potty independently by 24 months (Duong 2013).